MayeulSGC/MatchingEngine/README.md

 - adding more type of orders (stop, stop_limit, etc)
 - develop the matching engine to use multithreading
 - add cancel, expiration options on orders
-- add different matching algorithms
+- add different matching algorithms (currently FIFO only)